tweag/nixpkgs-graph/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Nixpkgs-Graph

-`Nix` is a package manager that utilizes a purely functional deployment model which advertises more reliable, reproducible, and portable packages.
-And `nixpkgs` is a collection of software packages that can be installed with the Nix package manager.
+Nix is a package manager with a focus on reproducible, declarative and reliable packages.
+Nixpkgs is an enormous collection of software packages that can be installed with the Nix package manager.
+Due to the way Nix works, all packages must define precisely all of their dependencies (their dependency closure) down to the operating system's kernel.
+This rigor-by-design with respect to dependencies is what makes Nix packages highly reproducible, and as a side effect, it gives us a fantastic dataset: the full dependency network that the more than 80000 packages in this collection form.

+The interdependence between software packages forms a very complex network.
+Seemingly insignificant programs maintained by only a handful of people may be the pillar of applications we use every day.
+Looking at the dependency graph of software allows us to identify such libraries or programs.
+As a software collection that is used to build a complete operating system, Nixpkgs is not limited to an ecosystem and contains packages for many languages and programs.
+Its dependency graph can help us understand the relationship between different software ecosystems and capture some macro features that they have.

-The main purpose of this project will be to extract the nodes and edge relationships from nixpkgs to build a database.
-Then generate graph based on this datebase.
+The main purpose of this project is to provide a CLI tool that simplifies the extraction of derivations (Nix' name for packages) and their dependencies programmatically from nixpkgs, and injecting them as nodes and edges in a graph database for further examination.

-Here's why:
-* Nixpkgs contains more than forty thousand software packages, covering a very wide range.
-So as a database for studying the relationships between software packages, nixpkgs is excellent.
-* As computer technology continues to accumulate, the issue of software ecology is growing in importance.
-Constructing visual images through dependencies between software packages can show some macro features.

 Use the `README.md` to get started.